 Please note that Early Retirement benefits will be closed to new applicants after December 31, 2021.
-If you’re considering early retirement and would like to continue with ASEBP’s Early Retirement benefits, you must apply on or before December 31, 2021.
+If you’re considering early retirement and would like to continue with the Alberta School Employee Benefit Plan's (ASEBP) Early Retirement benefits, you must apply on or before December 31, 2021.
 After this date, new applicants can apply to our MyRetiree Plan.

 If your employer currently funds your Early Retirement benefits or you’re already receiving Early Retirement benefits, you can remain on this plan until the last day of the month in which you turn 65.

 - At least 50 and under 65 before the date of retirement

 - Worked for a minimum of five consecutive years at an ASEBP-participating employer immediately preceding your last day of work

 - Were enrolled in ASEBP benefits through your employer immediately preceding your retirement date